Cc618/strava-running-stats/README.md

-# Strava Running Statistics
+# Strava Running Statistics :running:

 Script to fetch data from your activities on Strava and display various statistics from them.

-:run:

 ## Example